 What activities are eligible for funding?

 The CanExport program will support projects that allow a Canadian business to gain exposure and find clients in new international markets.
+The eligible activities have changed during COVID-19.
 This includes activities such as:

 What activities are ineligible for CanExport funding?